Application Details

 complete and populated by residents shouldn't be counted.

-Not Available on 2023-09-07 OBJECT
+on 2023-09-07 OBJECT

 Strongly object to the proposed weekend working hours.
 Residents in this area havebeen subjected to excessive disruption from noise pollution with the Bedminster Green project forover a year with loud work starting from 7.30 and consistent weekend working.
 Given the 12 weekduration of this particular proposal, it would not create a significant delay restricting work toweekdays only.